kopinions/mesa/src/microsoft/README.md

 In order to compile this, you build the normal way you would otherwise do, except you might want to set the `microsoft-clc` Meson-option.
 See the general Mesa and Meson documentation for how to do that.

+This include unit tests as well, which can be run using `ninja test`.
+In the future, we might want to hide these behind the `build-tests` meson-option.